 Step 12 – Sew Hood

-Now sew along the bottom edge of the hood finished seams with 1/4″ seam allowance on the LEFT side of the seams.
+Now to attach the hood, simply sew along the bottom edge of the hood finished seams with 1/4″ seam allowance on the LEFT side of the seams.

 The hood should be to the right of your needle.